 Does “Woo Woo” Mean Ungrounded?

-I think that underneath that “woo woo” fear is a fear of being seen as not grounded, and underneath that is a societal assumption that ungrounded refers to not being grounded in traditional Western science.
+I think that underneath that “woo woo” fear is a fear of being seen as not grounded, or too “airy.”
+And underneath that is a societal assumption that ungrounded refers to not being grounded in traditional Western science.

 Somehow “woo woo” got equated with “obviously bad,” but really it comes from a dominant (unhealthy) culture trying to squash out other ways of knowing, especially what are often called “women’s ways of knowing,” like intuition or natural healing methods.